BIJJUDAMA/Dead-Poets-Society/README.md

 ```

 ### 🛠️ Future Plans
-- [ ] Move the project from ReactJS to NextJS
 - [ ] Integrate with **B2 Backblaze** for media storage.
 - [ ] Build an **Events Page** for showcasing club activities.
 - [ ] Revamp **About Us Page** with dynamic team/year-wise structure.